Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 ## 8. Create a test setup that tests in Python 2 and Python 3

 You need to update the `buildout` of the add-on you are migrating to also support Plone 5.2 and Python 3.
-Since the `buildout` of most add-ons are different, we cannot offer advice that works for all add-ons.
+Since the `buildout` of most add-ons are different, we can't offer advice that works for all add-ons.

 But it's a good idea to create an empty new package with {py:mod}`bobtemplates.plone`, and either copy the code of the add-on in there or the new skeleton files into the old add-on.
 The least you can do is look at the files created by {py:mod}`bobtemplates.plone`, and copy whatever is appropriate to the add-on you are working on.